lipeijia/lab/SETUP.md

 ### 1. Create GitHub Repository

 1. Go to [GitHub](https://github.com/new)
-2. Create a new repository named `my-blog`
+2. Create a new repository named `lab`
 3. Make it public (required for GitHub Pages)
 4. Don't initialize with README, .gitignore, or license (we already have these)